 Sexual assault is actual, attempted, or threatened sexual contact with another person without that person's consent.
 Sexual assault is a criminal act that can be prosecuted under Minnesota state law.

-Consent means words or overt actions by a person indicating a freely given present agreement to perform a particular sexual act with the actor.
+Consent means words or overt actions by a person indicating a freely given present agreement to perform a particular sexual act with with the person initiating sexual contact.
 Consent must be informed and freely and actively given.

 - INVOLVES BOTH PEOPLE